rinzool/airflow-extension/README.md

 On Airflow user interface, click on extension button and a command will be automatically generated if possible.

-Then you can directly copy the command to clipboard since it is already selected.

-> For **Chrome** users, the command is directly copied to clipboard
+Then you the command is directly copied to clipboard

 ### Airflow run